Modi government takes steps to control inflation

 Summer monsoon rains are vital for 55 percent of India's farmlands that lack irrigation facilities.
 In 2009, patchy rains led to the worst drought in nearly four decades and drove annual food inflation up to more than 21 percent.

-Jaitley asked Indian states to amend their laws to crack down on speculative hoarding in anticipation of a weak monsoon and boost the supply of fruit and vegetables in open markets.
+Jaitley asked the states to amend their laws crack down on speculative hoarding in anticipation of a weak monsoon and boost the supply of fruits and vegetables in open markets.

 New Delhi will also extend a line of credit to state governments to import pulses and edible oil to bridge the shortfall in the domestic market, he said.